-New York Cooperative Liquid Assets Securities System (NYCLASS) is a short-term, highly liquid investment fund, designed specifically for the public-sector.
-NYCLASS provides the opportunity to invest funds on a cooperative basis in short-term investments which are carefully chosen to yield favorable returns while providing maximum safety and liquidity.
+New York Cooperative Liquid Assets Securities System (NYCLASS) is a short-term, highly liquid investment fund, designed specifically for the public sector.
+NYCLASS provides the opportunity to invest funds on a cooperative basis in short-term investments that are carefully chosen to yield favorable returns while striving to provide maximum safety and liquidity.

-NYCLASS is subject to the terms of the October 20, 1999, CLASS Municipal Cooperation Agreement (the Agreement), and is structured in accordance with New York State General Municipal Law (GML), Article 3-A and Article 5-G, Sections 119-n and o, and Chapter 623 of the Laws of 1998.
+NYCLASS is subject to the Municipal Cooperation Agreement Amended and Restated as of March 28, 2019 (the Agreement) and is structured in accordance with New York State General Municipal Law (GML), Article 3-A and Article 5-G, Sections 119-n and o, and Chapter 623 of the Laws of 1998.
 All NYCLASS investment and custodial policies are in accordance with GML, Sections 10 and 11 (as amended by Chapter 708 of the Laws of 1992).
-The Agreement, as amended March 14, 2014, is between Village of Potsdam (Lead Participant) and each district and/or municipal corporation that formed the original NYCLASS fund, or that subsequently elects to participate; all parties to the Agreement are collectively referred to as “the Participants.”
+The Agreement is between the Village of Potsdam (Lead Participant) and each district and/or municipal corporation that formed the original NYCLASS fund or that subsequently elects to participate; all parties to the Agreement are collectively referred to as “the Participants.”

-The Agreement is administered by an elected Governing Board (the Board) of fifteen members.
+The Agreement is administered by an elected Governing Board (the Board) of up to fifteen members.
 The Governing Board is responsible for:

 - Administering all aspects of the Agreement.

 - Entering into appropriate contracts to assist in the management of the Agreement.

 - Monitoring compliance with the investment policy, maturity limitations, and reporting and disclosure requirements established under the Agreement.

 - Testing the investments made pursuant to the Agreement, at least once a month, for sensitivity to changes in interest rates.

 - Disclosing to Participants any rating or change in rating from a nationally recognized statistical rating organization.